-For example, for my business I might choose a campaign theme to run for 12 weeks around marketing planning.
+For example, for our business we might choose a campaign theme to run for 12 weeks around marketing planning.
 Suddenly:

-- I can see that my next 12 blog posts need to be based on this subject.
+- We can see that our next 12 blog posts need to be based on this subject.

-- I can go out and hunt down content to share on my Facebook or twitter feeds about marketing planning.
+- We will go out and hunt down content to share on our LinkedIn or Facebook pages about marketing planning.

-- I can invite my mailing list to an event about marketing planning.
+- We could invite our mailing list to an event about marketing planning.

-- I can host a webinar, Facebook live or speaking engagement on the subject.
+- We might host a webinar, Facebook live or speaking engagement on the subject.

-- I can create a special offer around developing marketing plans.
+- Perhaps we’ll create a special offer around developing marketing plans.

-- I could even have a HASHTAG!
+- We could even have a HASHTAG!
 How about #marketingplansarethebomb….?

 The “campaign approach”, makes things easier, more straightforward, easier to promote, quicker to develop and it helps your customers to interpret your message.

-If you want an example of a business doing this BRILLIANTLY, check out the organisation with whom I did my social media training: Digital Mums (on Twitter, their handle is: @DigitalMumsHQ).
+If you want an example of a business doing this BRILLIANTLY, check out the organisation with whom we both did our social media training: Digital Mums (on Twitter, their handle is: @DigitalMumsHQ).
 Their current campaign is called #cleanupthefword (October 2017).
 You could get lots of ideas from their Twitter feed alone.

-For once, I’m not recommending thinking big.
-This time I want you to think small.
+For once, we’re not recommending thinking big.
+This time we want you to think small.